St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Continuous Symmetries: Conservation Laws

 We now concentrate on the proof of the conservation of the Noether current $[J^{\mu}_{( ab)}]$ corresponding to the infinitesimal, continuous and off-shell nilpotent $(s_{ab}^2 = 0)$ anti-BRST symmetry transformations (9).
 The explicit expression for $J^{\mu}_{( ab)}$ can be computed in {\it exactly} similar fashion as $J^{\mu}_{(b)}$ [cf. Eq.
-(33)] where we have to replace: $s_b \rightarrow s_{ab}$ and $ {\cal L}_B \rightarrow {\cal L}_{\bar B}$.
+(41)] where we have to replace: $s_b \rightarrow s_{ab}$ and $ {\cal L}_B \rightarrow {\cal L}_{\bar B}$.
 In this context, we note that the anti-BRST symmetry transformations ($s_{ab}$) are listed in (9) and the explicit expression for ${\cal L}_{\bar B}$ is given in (6).
-In addition, we here to replace $X^\mu$ of equation (33) by $Y^\mu$ which is as follows:
+In addition, we here to replace $X^\mu$ of equation (41) by $Y^\mu$ which is as follows:

-The above expression in (36) is nothing but the term that are present in the square bracket of equation (10) on the r.h.s.
-The exact mathematical form of the anti-BRST Noether current [computed from the analogue of (33)] is as follows:
+The above expression in (44) is nothing but the terms that are present in the square bracket of equation (10) on the r.h.s.
+The exact mathematical form of the anti-BRST Noether current is as follows\\